Evanmsawyer/USMSocial/README.md

 ### Additional details

-- This project is part of software enginering course at [University of Southern Maine](https://usm.maine.edu/)
+- This project is part of a software engineering course at [University of Southern Maine](https://usm.maine.edu/)